Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

 \begin{theorem} Let $C$ be arbitrarily chosen.
 Then

 where $X$ and $Y$ are two independent positive random variables with the same distribution. \end{theorem}

-Observe that by increasing $C$ we can decrease the last component of the right hand size formula in \eqref{eq:th:euboimpc:1}.
-Hence, the optimal value of $C$ (i.e. minimizing the upper bound for $\log \E X$) can be obtained as the one that minimizes the function $W(C)=C+\exp(-C) \E\frac{Y}{X}$.
-This easily leads to the following corollary.
+Observe that \mm{increasing $C$ decreases} the last component of the \mm{right-hand} side formula \mm{in \eqref{eq:th:euboimpc:1}}.
+Hence, the optimal value of $C$ (i.e., minimizing the upper bound for $\log \E X$) can be obtained as the one that minimizes the function $W(C)=C+\exp(-C) \E\frac{Y}{X}$.
+This easily leads us to the following corollary.